 "The total length of range at White Sands was about 100 miles," said Stan Starr, chief of the Applied Physics Branch at Kennedy Space Center.
 "Everything they launched had to go straight up, and slightly to the north so the radar and telemetry stations would be able to see the rockets to track them."

-But to achieve great distances and there were a number of military programs at the time had exactly that goal they need a long range and the ability to track the rocket throughout the range, Starr said.
-Should something go wrong , rocket engineers also wanted to be sure that rockets would land benignly, preferably in an ocean.
+At the time, several military programs had the goal of reaching great distances.
+But in order to reach that goal, such programs needed the ability to track the rocket throughout the range, Starr said.
+Should something go wrong, rocket engineers also wanted to be sure that rockets would land benignly, preferably in an ocean.

-"The Cape had a big advantage," Starr said over other locations.
-It was selected for two reasons: the fact that it is relatively near to the equator compared to other U.S. locations, and the fact that it is on the East Coast.
+"The Cape had a big advantage," over other locations, Starr said.
+It was selected for two reasons: the fact that it is relatively near to the equator compared with other U.S. locations; and the fact that it is on the East Coast.